anTir3x/anTir3x/README.md

 - 👋 Hi, I’m @anTir3x
 - 👀 I like gaming and stuff
 - 🌱 I’m currently learning to code ...
-- 💞️ I dont even know hot to code just a newbie here
+- 💞️ I dont even know how to code just a newbie here
+-
 - 📫 How to reach me ... @tsine3 telegram
-- i wanna be a software or a game dev
+- i wanna be a software or a game dev but sucked
--

 <!---